vesoft-inc/nebula/docs/nebula-design-concepts.md

 ### Query Engine & Query Language (nGQL)

-The process corresponding to the calculation layer is nebula-graphd, which consists of computing vertices that are fully equal, stateless, and unrelated.
+The process corresponding to the computation layer is nebula-graphd, which consists of computing vertices that are fully equal, stateless, and unrelated.
 There is no communication among the computing vertices.